oswaldoosw/Machine_Learning_Projects/README.md

 - Open Jupyter Notebook
 - Navigate to the cloned folder
 - Open the files you want to see
+-
 These notebooks document the inputs and outputs of my session, so you don't have to re-run the files.
 If you want to run the files, you might have to do some package installations if you haven't done so.
 I have listed the commands to install the required packages for each project, but they may be incomplete as I didn't document what I have installed on my local computer.
+If an error regarding missing packages pops up, install the missing packages.